THOMASELOVE/432-classes-2024/class23/README.md

 1. Grades and feedback on Lab 7 should be posted **by class time** to our Course Grading Roster on the Shared Drive.
 2. There is no minute paper this week.
 3.

+## Today's Agenda

+Using the tidymodels approach to build linear models

+## One Last Thing

+To come.